yasmine-png/foreign-Object-Debris-in-Airports-Detection-/README.md

 1. **Start the Backend**: Make sure the Flask server is running on port 5000
 2. **Start the Frontend**: Launch the React development server
+3. **Upload Media**:
-3. **Upload an Image**: Click "Upload Image" and select an image file
+   - **For Images**: Click "Upload Image" and select an image file (JPG, PNG, etc.)
+   - **For Videos**: Click "Upload Video" and select a video file (MP4, AVI, MOV, etc.)
-4. **View Detections**: The YOLOv8 model will process the image and display detected objects with bounding boxes
+4. **View Detections**:
+   - **Images**: The YOLOv8 model processes the image and displays detected objects with bounding boxes
+   - **Videos**: The system processes each frame with YOLOv8 tracking (ByteTrack) and displays detections across all frames
 5. **Filter Results**: Use the filters in the Results Panel to sort by risk level or confidence
 6. **Review Details**: Each detection shows the object label, confidence score, risk level, and position
+7. **Video Features**:
+   - Track objects across frames with unique track IDs
+   - View frame-by-frame detections
+   - Export results to MongoDB for analysis

 ## Design Notes